About

 KSR-front-coverThe Ocean Tracks interface was designed based on guidelines in Visualizing Oceans of Data: Educational Interface Design, with a goal of enabling students to engage in the critical scientific practices of developing questions, planning and carrying out investigations, and analyzing and interpreting data.
 Using the interactive map and data analysis tools, students can explore and quantify patterns in animal tracks by taking measurements, such as speed and diving depth, to support hypotheses about marine animal behavior.
 The interface then supports students in relating these behaviors to fluctuations and trends in physical oceanographic variables, such as sea surface temperature and ocean currents, using environmental data from Earth-orbiting-satellites and ocean drifter buoys.
 These interface features allow students to engage in investigations with the data that model those currently being conducted by scientists to understand the broad-scale effects of changes in climate and other human activities on these important top predators in ocean ecosystems.

-The Ocean Tracks interface is being developed as a collaborative effort between EDC, Scripps Institution of Oceanography, and Stanford, with key contributions from EarthNC (our web developer) and the Lifelong Learning Group at the Center for Research and Evaluation.
-The work has been funded by the National Science Foundation.
+The Ocean Tracks interface was developed as a collaborative effort between Education Development Center (EDC), Scripps Institution of Oceanography, and Stanford, with key contributions from EarthNC (our web developer) and the Lifelong Learning Group at the Center for Research and Evaluation.
+The work was funded by the National Science Foundation.

 Current Status

-The Ocean Tracks web interface and curriculum modules have been created using several grants from the National Science Foundation.
+The Ocean Tracks web interface and curriculum modules were created using several grants from the National Science Foundation.
 The interface was developed and pilot tested with high school students in four classrooms during the spring and fall of 2013.
 In 2014, we were funded to make further refinements to the interface and develop curriculum modules for undergraduate students.
 The modules have been iteratively tested by 14 undergraduate faculty between 2014 and 2017, yielding interesting new insights into how working with data can develop data analytic and critical thinking skills.
-We are currently seeking funding to better understand the essential role teacher facilitation plays in developing students’ data literacy skills, and to broaden the reach and impact of the Ocean Tracks resources.

 For More Information

-For more information about EDC's Oceans of Data Institute, please see http://oceansofdata.org.
+For more information about Ocean Tracks and EDC's data science education and data literacy work, please contact EDC.
 To learn more about the Tagging of Pelagic Predators program at Stanford University, visit http://gtopp.org.

 Acknowledgements